 In the aftermath of a water damage event, it’s easy to feel overwhelmed.
-Unless the damage is very minor, most homeowners aren’t equipped to tackle this kind of problem on their own.
+Unless the damage is very minor, most homeowners aren’t equipped to tackle water mitigation on their own.
 Your first question will probably be: How much is this going to cost me?

 Although there are many factors that determine water damage restoration cost, most homeowners pay $2,700.00 for a water mitigation company to remove the water.
 The $2,700.00 is for the removal of the water only.
 Depending on the extent of the damage, rebuilding could cost much more.
 Rebuilding could include flooring, structural elements, drywall, banisters and paint.
 Below are some of the main factors that can adjust how much the water mitigation will cost.